xak2000/nomad/website/source/guides/upgrade/upgrade-specific.html.md

 ```

 This only affects users who interpolate unusual variables with multiple
-consecutive dots in their task `config` stanza.
+consecutive dots in their task `config` block.
 All other interpolation is
 unchanged.

 Since HCL2 uses dotted object notation for interpolation users should